AnthonyRentsch/AC297r_2019_somerville_parking/README.md

 ## Installation

-To safely use this package, you should create a virtual environment and add it to jupyter notebooks.
+To safely use our code, you should create a virtual environment and add it to jupyter notebooks.
 To do so, perform the following steps:
 1. Create virtual environment in this directory if it does not already exist with `virtualenv somerville`
 2. Activate virtual env with `source somerville/bin/activate`
 3. Install requirements with `pip install -r requirements.txt`